RuiDLoureiro/portfolio/README.md

 # portfolio

-Small academic exercise using THREE.js
+Small academic exercises and other projects.
-Just run, library is imported by URL